 In practice, recent research has used a combination of modeling and transformation.
 First we will thoroughly describe the methods most commonly found to treat the data directly (typically the dependent variable), followed by robust regression methods designed to accommodate the presence of outliers, followed by examples using a combination approach, where they treat the data directly in pre-processing in addition to using more complex statistical modeling techniques (beyond OLS linear regression).
 Our particular concern in this paper is with specifications that transform the outcome variable, often to deal with a mass at zero and right skew in positive outcomes.

-Treating the data directly
+Data Transformation

 Data transformation is a broad term describing the process of taking a mathematical funciton and applying it to the data (Metcalf & Casey, 2016).
 As our particular concern in this paper is with specifications that transform the outcome variable to deal with a mass at zero and right skew in positive outcomes, we will focus on methods found in literature and empirical research that seek the same goal.
 Mullahy et al. (2023) observe that linear models with transformed y are often used in applied work.
 Some of the most common methods of directly treating or transforming the dependent variable include truncation (removal) and/or winsorization (Leone et al., 2019), top-coding (Deb & Norton, 2018; Geurts et al., 2022; Kandilov et al., 2018; Randall P. Ellis, 2018), and power transformations (Box-Cox transformations, of which log-based transformations are a subset) (Cantoni & Ronchetti, 2006; Chen & Zhou, 2006; Diehr et al., 1999; Gilleskie & Mroz, 2004; Malehi et al., 2015; Manning et al., 2005; Metcalf & Casey, 2016; Mihaylova et al., 2011; Mullahy, 2009; Osborne, 2010; Polgreen & Brooks, 2012).
 Transformations such as the natural log, inverse hyperbolic sine, and power functions are frequently deployed by applied economists to handle dependent variables that are non-negative and skewed (Mullahy & Norton, 2024).